-Testing Webhooks using the Nylas CLI and Python
+Testing webhooks using the Nylas CLI and Python

-Testing Webhooks using the Nylas CLI and Python
+Testing webhooks using the Nylas CLI and Python

 If you are more of a Ruby fan, you can read our post Testing Webhooks with the Nylas CLI and Ruby.